 As mentioned above poor nutrition can have a direct effect on the health of the coats of your dogs and cats.
 Protein is needed to grow hair and high quality dog and cat food is high in protein.
 Pet food high in Omega 3 oils can also promote a healthy skin and coat.

-Harringtons food and treat range are rich in Omega 3 oils which promote a healthy skin and coat.
+Harringtons food are rich in Omega 3 oils which promote a healthy skin and coat.
 Barking Heads and Meowing Heads are high quality pet foods and they are a great brand for providing a range of foods for specific requirements.
 Meowing Heads Hey Good Looking natural cat food has been specifically designed to promote a shiny coat.
 Barking Heads Bad Hair Day natural dog food is made with 50% lamb so it’s high in protein and promotes a shiny coat and healthy skin.

 So there you have it.
 There is quite a bit to know about good fur health and with a little understanding hopefully it means there will be far fewer hairball incidents and I’ve got less need for this: